pahaze/refunked/README.md

 After this, you'll be ready to compile the game!
 In the root of the source code (where Project.xml and such are), you can test for HTML5 (web) or Linux.

 For Linux, all you have to do is run `lime test linux`.
-For HTML, it's almost the same. `lime test html5`.
+For HTML5, it's almost the same. `lime test html5`.
 Super easy stuff.

+(By the way, if you're having a(n) build error saying there's an error in Controls.hx, all you have to do is run `git apply webbuildfix.patch` in the root directory ;).
+Sometimes Haxe likes to break.
+If you would like to contribute towards the engine, please make sure you have unapplied this patch, all it changes is Controls.hx.)

 ## Contributing